SpocWiki/_public/tech/Triz/Example/Triz-high_Speed_Operation.md

 [SpocWebEntityId::22468]
 [Triz-Principle-Sub::[[Triz-high-speed]]]

-Use a high Speed Dentist&#x27;s Drill to avoid Heating Tissue.
+Use a high Speed Dentist's Drill to avoid Heating Tissue.